-With a surface of 20,850 m2, the garden was created in 1633 by Pierre Desgots for Richelieu and redesigned by André Le Nôtre in 1674.
-Duchess Henrietta envisioned to make it one of Paris’ most beautiful ornemental gardens.
+The garden covers a surface of 20,850 m2.
+Pierre Desgots created the garden in 1633 for Richelieu.
+Later, in 1674, the great landscape architect André Le Nôtre redesigned it.
+Then, Duchess Henrietta envisioned to make it one of Paris’ most beautiful ornemental gardens.

-It contains some 500 trees, including four double rows of lime trees planted in the 1970s and red horse chesnuts planted in 1910.
+Today it contains some 500 trees, including four double rows of lime trees planted in the 1970s and red horse chestnuts planted in 1910.

-The central garden has two long lawns bordered with flowerbeds designed by American gardener Mark Rudkin.
+The central garden has two long lawns bordered with flowerbeds.
+They are the work of American gardener Mark Rudkin.

 The inner courtyard and the Buren Columns

 The large inner courtyard (cour d’honneur) of the palace is separated from the garden by a double row of columns, the Orleans Gallery.
 In 1986 it welcomed a monumental (and controversial) work of art designed by Daniel Buren.
 Known as ‘les colonnes de Buren’, it comprises of 260 black and white striped octogonal columns of unequal height.